 \section{Introduction}

-Aiming to enable easy access and interaction among numerous computing devices such as sensors or tags, Internet of Things (IoT) will play a vital role in the future communication paradigm \cite{zhou2014mwc, Fuqaha2015jst}.
-Recently, there has been many work on different research directions on IoT.
-Among them, how sustained and reliable energy can be supplied to large-scale deployments of IoT devices is an interesting and challenging problem nowadays.
+Aiming to enable easy access and interaction among numerous computing devices such as sensors and Internet of Things (IoT) will play a vital role in the future communication paradigm \cite{zhou2014mwc, Fuqaha2015jst}.
+Recently, there have been a variety of research directions on IoT.
+Among them, how sustainable and reliable energy can be supplied to large-scale deployments of IoT devices is an interesting and challenging problem nowadays.
 Since ambient backscatter leverages environmental radio frequency (RF) signals to enable battery-free devices to communicate with each other, it has high potential to offer a solution for the energy problem in IoT systems \cite{liu2013sigcomm}.
-An ambient backscatter communication (AmBC) system typically consists of a RF source, a reader and a tag.
+An ambient backscatter communication (AmBC) system typically consists of a RF source, reader and tag.
 Before modulating its own binary data, the tag first harvests energy from RF signals, which thus exempts the tag from energy constraint.
 Then, the tag loads bit~`1' by reflecting the incident RF signals and bit~`0' by absorbing them.
 By using certain detector, such as maximum-likelihood (ML) detector, the reader demodulates the bit information accordingly \cite{tao2019wcom}.

 The majority of existing theoretical studies on AmBC, related to signal detection \cite{tao2018wcom, tao2019wcom} and the references therein, performance analysis \cite{zhao2018coml,li2018tvt} and multiple access scheme \cite{liu2018wcom}, assume perfect channel state information (CSI).
 In reality, precise knowledge of full CSI is not always available, especially with strict energy constrained IoT systems.
 Other than contributing to signal detection, perfect CSI plays a key role in transceiver design and security improvement \cite{zou2016network, zhu2016tvt, zhu2016access}.